 Sister Umna | Site Director, Tarbiya Instructor

 Sister Umna is a devoted mother of three and a lifelong learner with a strong foundation in Islamic studies, youth education, and business management.
 She is a first-generation Palestinian-American and brings a unique perspective that informs her work in education and student development.
-Her professional background includes owning EnviroNuclear, an engineering consulting firm, serving as a former General Manager for retail brands such as Williams-Sonoma and Sundance, and previously owning a jewelry store in Vail, Colorado.
+Her professional background in leadership includes owning EnviroNuclear, an engineering consulting firm, serving as a former General Manager for brands such as Williams-Sonoma and Sundance, and previously owning a jewelry store in Vail, Colorado.

-After years in business and leadership, Umna shifted her focus toward education, youth development, and homeschooling, applying her organizational, strategic, and creative skills to supporting structured, engaging, and faith-centered learning environments.
+After years in business management, Umna shifted her focus toward education, youth development, and homeschooling, applying her organizational, strategic, and creative skills to supporting structured, engaging, and faith-centered learning environments.
 Her experience includes assisting in teaching primary grades at Omar Haikal Islamic Academy and Summerlin Academy, as well as supporting students through madrasah programs and summer camps at Masjid Al-Noor and Masjid Tawheed, where she is known for her patience, warmth, and ability to make learning meaningful.

 Beyond her professional and educational work, Umna is passionate about growing in faith through Qur’an study, connecting with nature, reading, prayer, reflection, and volunteering.
 These values shape her approach to working with students, emphasizing curiosity, discipline, character, and intentional growth.
 She speaks conversational Arabic, and is passionate about her ongoing Qur’anic studies and engagement with Islamic learning.